2022 Toppserien

-The 2022 Toppserien is the 36th season of the highest women's football league in Norway.
+The 2022 Toppserien was the 39th season of the highest women's football league in Norway.
 The season started on 20 March 2022.

 Format

 This season is the first with a new play-off system.
 It was set to be introduced in the 2020 season, but it was postponed due to the COVID-19 pandemic.

 Teams

 The defending champions Sandviken changed their name to Brann.
 Røa were promoted from the 2021 First Division.

 Regular season

 In the regular season, the league consists of 10 teams, who play each other twice, totalling 18 matches per team.
 The top four teams qualify for the championship round, while the bottom six qualify for the relegation round, along with the top two teams from the First Division.

 Results

 Championship round

-In the championship round, the four teams start with 6, 4, 2 and 0 points respectively, based on their position in the regular season.
-They play each other twice, totalling six matches per team.
-The winners and runners-up qualify for the Champions League first round.
+In the championship round, the four teams started with 6, 4, 2 and 0 points respectively, based on their position in the regular season.
+They played each other twice, totaling six matches per team.
+The winners and runners-up qualified for the first qualifying round of the Champions League.